bobbingwide/oik-types/README.md

 5. Taxonomies to types relationships

 ## Upgrade Notice
-# 2.3.0
+# 2.3.1
-Upgrade for improved control over sort order on archives.
+Update for support for PHP 8.1 and PHP 8.2 #28

 ## Changelog
 # 2.3.0
-* Changed: Implement archive_sort by post type #9
+* Fixed: Don't include the table in the form. #26
-* Changed: Correct setting of has_archive from archive_slug #25
+* Changed: Support PHP 8.1 and PHP 8.2 #28
-* Tested: With WordPress 6.1.1 and WordPress Multi Site
+* Tested: With WordPress 6.4.1 and WordPress Multisite
-* Tested: With PHP 8.0
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
-* Tested: With PHPUnit 9
+* Tested: With PHPUnit 9.6

 ## Further reading
 Read more about oik plugins and themes
 * [oik-plugin](https://www.oik-plugins.com)
 * [oik-fields](https://www.oik-plugins.com/oik-plugins/oik-fields)